ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 There are two items which scored highly with non-users but not with users: A data model for radar spectra and the addition of more retrieval code from the literature.
-To grow the impact of the project we need to grow the userbase.
-In particular we need to engage with the cloud radar community as a key stakeholder in the ARM program.
-To this end we propose to add (or accept pull requests) that add the capability to interact with radar spectra data.
+To grow the impact of the project, we need to grow the userbase.
+In particular, we need to engage with the cloud radar community as a key stakeholder in the ARM program.
+To this end, we propose to add (or accept pull requests) that add the capability to interact with radar spectra data.
 This has the added benefit that the Scientific Python stack has a large number of signal processing algorithms which could potentially provide a rich ecosystem of retrievals for producing radar moments.

-Finally Py-ART has several algorithms that were written early in its lifetime which need improvement.
-Specifically the Linear Programming based phase retrieval technique (Giangrande et al 2013) has seen several improvements (paper in final stages of acceptance) and needs further automation (eg easier application to different frequencies) and the attenuation correction code (Gu et al, 2011) also needs to be improved or replaced.
-And finally Py-ART would benefit from contributions dealing more with basic polarimetric quality control such as (Cao et al, 2016).
+Finally, Py-ART has several algorithms that were written early in its lifetime which need improvement.
+Specifically, the Linear Programming based phase retrieval technique (Giangrande et al 2013) has seen several improvements (paper in final stages of acceptance) and needs further automation (eg easier application to different frequencies) and the attenuation correction code (Gu et al, 2011) also needs to be improved or replaced.
+And finally, Py-ART would benefit from contributions dealing more with basic polarimetric quality control such as (Cao et al, 2016).